Boulder

 Residential development activity is lower than average in Boulder according to AreaSearch's national comparison of local real estate markets

-This suggests supply is substantially lagging demand, leading to heightened buyer competition and pricing pressures.
-Developers target the premium market segment, as new dwellings are developed at an average value of $538,000.
-In FY-26, $2.0 million in commercial approvals have been registered, indicating a predominantly residential focus.
-Compared to Rest of WA, Boulder records about 63% of the building activity per person and places among the 16th percentile of areas assessed nationally.
-This means more limited choices for buyers, supporting demand for existing dwellings.
+Supply is lagging demand, indicating heightened buyer competition and pricing pressures.
+Developers target the premium market segment, with new dwellings valued at an average of $538,000.
+In FY-26, $2.0 million in commercial approvals have been registered, suggesting a predominantly residential focus.
+Compared to Rest of WA, Boulder records about 63% of building activity per person and ranks among the 16th percentile nationally, indicating limited choices for buyers and supporting demand for existing dwellings.
+This level reflects the area's maturity and possible planning constraints.

-New building activity shows 60.0% standalone homes and 40.0% medium and high-density housing, indicating an expanding range of medium-density options.
-This represents a notable shift from the area's existing housing composition (currently 82.0% houses).
-At around 1043 people per approval, Boulder shows a mature, established area.
-Future projections show Boulder adding 337 residents by 2041.
-Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.
+New building activity comprises 60.0% standalone homes and 40.0% medium and high-density housing, expanding affordable options.
+Boulder has around 1043 people per approval, indicating a mature, established area.
+Future projections estimate Boulder to add 328 residents by 2041.
+If current construction levels persist, housing supply may lag population growth, intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development